tkareine/chnode/README.md

 [![Build status](https://travis-ci.org/tkareine/chnode.svg?branch=master)][chnode-build]

-Changes shell's current Node.js by updating `$PATH`.
+Changes shell's current Node.js version by updating `$PATH`.

+`chnode` is a lightweight Node.js version switcher that selects a Node.js version for a shell session.
+The mechanism to do this is by updating the `PATH` environment variable.
+Confining version switching to a shell session allows you to run different Node.js versions in many shell sessions simultaneously.

+The lightweight design and small feature set makes `chnode` very fast to load, having minimal negative effect on your shell's init script.

+`chnode` expects that Node.js versions are already installed on your system.
+It cannot download them for you.
+Instead, download Node.js binaries manually or use another tool, such as [node-build], for the job.

+To read more about the design rationale and a comparison to [nvm] and [nodenv], look [here][tkareine-lightweight-nodejs-version-switching].

-Inspired by [chruby], which is awesome.
+`chnode` is inspired by [chruby], which is awesome.

 ## Features

-* Updates `PATH` environment variable.
+* Selects Node.js version for a shell session by updating the `PATH` environment variable.
+Version switching is independent per shell session.
-* Avoids executable shims, hooking to `cd`, and all the problems associated with those.
+* Small feature set by design, making the tool very fast to load.
+* Each Node.js version has its own set of global npm packages.
-* The man pages of Node.js and npm packages for the selected Node.js are available.
+* Allows accessing man pages for the selected Node.js version and its global npm packages.
-* Calls `hash -r` to clear the hash table for program locations.
+* After switching Node.js version, calls `hash -r` to clear the hash table for program locations.
-* Best candidate matching of Node.js installations by name.
+* Best candidate ("fuzzy") matching of Node.js versions at switching.
-* The path to current Node.js version is available in `CHNODE_ROOT` environment variable.
-This makes it easy to display it in shell prompt.
+* The path to the selected Node.js version is available in `CHNODE_ROOT` environment variable.
+This makes it easy to display the selected version in shell prompt.
-* Locate your Node.js versions in `~/.nodes` directory.
-Set custom directory with `CHNODE_NODES_DIR` shell variable.
+* Locates installed Node.js versions in `~/.nodes` directory, or from a custom directory read from `CHNODE_NODES_DIR` shell variable.
-* Add additional Node.js versions by adding to `CHNODE_NODES` array shell variable.
+* Add additional Node.js versions by appending to `CHNODE_NODES` array shell variable.
+* Works with Bash's `set -euo pipefail` shell options ("strict mode").
 * Good test coverage.
-* Small and fast.

 ## Requirements